genophenoenvo/2020-tripods-neon-workshop/step2.rst

 **7.** When the Analysis completes, you will now have the option to Delete the finished job.

-   .. admonition:: input data
+   .. admonition:: Input Data (not required)

      When you launch a new VICE app, you can add data to it before it is launched.
 If you do this, it will slow down the launch, as the service must copy the data from the data store into your new instance before it becomes available.

-     A faster option is to start the container without the data, and then copy the data into the running container later using WebDav, iCommands, or file system mount.
+     A faster option is to start the container without the data, and then copy the data into the running container later using WebDav, iCommands, or a file system mount.

+     In the next section, we'll cover working with data in your running instance.